aws-samples/wickr-enterprise-high-availability-cloudformation/README.md

 - An Amazon Relational Database Service (Amazon RDS) running Amazon Aurora for MySQL, encrypted with an AWS Key Management Service (KMS) Customer Managed Key (CMK)
 - Amazon Aurora for MySQL admin user credential dynamically provisioned and stored in AWS Secrets Manager, secured with an AWS KMS CMK

+## Limitations

+This code has not been tested for deployment into the AWS GovCloud (US) regions.

 ## Requirements

 - An existing Amazon EC2 KeyPair uploaded or created in your AWS Account.
 Instructions can be found [here.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)